CyberSureshX/Methodology/README.md

 - Modify the `Content-Type` header to `multipart/form-data`.
 - Replay the request and observe whether the server processes the altered request.

+**9. CSRF Token Not Rotating on Logout/Login**
+- Log in to the application and note the CSRF token.
+- Log out and log back in.
+- Verify if the CSRF token remains the same.
+- If the token doesn't change, it could indicate a vulnerability, as the same token might be reused maliciously.

 **9. References**
 - [OWASP CSRF Prevention Cheat Sheet](https://owasp.org/www-project-cheat-sheets/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
 - [Burp Suite CSRF Testing Guide](https://portswigger.net/web-security/csrf)